 By the early 1960s, cigarette cards had long gone – ended by the austerities of the War – but tea cards had replaced them.
 The games that my father used to play with cigarette cards, we learned to play from our older schoolmates with the new tea cards – or, more correctly, trade cards.
 We collected them avidly, and won and lost great fortunes daily playing the game of flick cards.

 Two boys (only boys) would stand some eight feet or so from a playground wall, each armed with a handful of cards.
-The cards were held between two fingers and then launched towards the wall, one at a time, by each player in turn, by means of a quick flick of the wrist.
+A card was held between two fingers and then launched towards the wall, by each player in turn, by means of a quick flick of the wrist.
 There were two versions of the game.
 The object of one was to get your card to land on another already lying on the ground.
 The first player to achieve this won all the cards previously thrown.
 In the other – known as ‘Death’ – the aim was to knock down two or more cards that had been lent against the wall.
 The player that toppled the last card was the winner and, again, took all the cards already thrown.

 ‘Death’ called for accuracy and a strong wrist, but in terms of rules was uncomplicated.
 In the other game, however, as with many children’s games, the simple scenario of the one card landing on another was qualified by a number of arcane requirements.
 Should a card overlap another by only its merest edge – defined by the thin white border surrounding the card’s illustration – this was called “tipses” and did not count.
 All ambiguous overlaps were anxiously examined at close quarters.
 If necessary, spectators would adjudicate.
 If the case was judged to be “tipses” the game continued.
 Should a card stall in mid flight and flutter down onto another, this was called “flutters” and was also invalid.
 So too was “undies”, where a card slid beneath another on landing.
 With these rules, vast numbers of cards could accumulate, and tension intensify, before at last the prize was won.